Why Evacuated Tubes Heat Pipe Solar Collectors are among the most efficient in Nordic Climates?

-- The green line represents evacuated tube performance.
+The green lines represent evacuated tube performance.
 These collectors offer lower Y intercept values and their slope is even flatter that glazed panels.
-On sunny hot days, they don't perform as well as flat plates, but the excellent vacuum insulation makes them more efficient that flt plates when it's very cold outside or sun is weak (low insolation values).
+On sunny hot days, they don't perform as well as flat plates, but the excellent vacuum insulation makes them more efficient that flat plates when it's very cold outside or sun is weak (low insolation values).
 This flatter slope also means that evacuated tubes are more appropriate for projects requiring high fluid temperatures in colder climates such as space and process water heating.

-- For outdoor temperatures below 0⁰ C, Flat Plate solar collectors are more efficient but heating demand is much lower than in extreme winter conditions.
-Higher Thermal efficiency at mid-winter season generate more energy than needed, thus increasing the volume of wasted energy
+For outdoor temperatures above 0⁰ C, Flat Plate solar collectors are more efficient but heating demand is much lower than in extreme winter conditions.
+Higher Thermal efficiency at mid-winter season generate more energy than needed, thus increasing the volume of wasted energy.

 In the city of Montreal we have 121 110 Heating Hours for outdoor temperatures below 0⁰ C (where heating demand is high to medium) and 54 385 Heating Hours for outdoor temperatures above 0⁰ C (where heating demand is moderate to low).

-Running an Excel Bin Hours Energy simulation and comparing our XKPH58 Vacuum Tubes Solar Collectors (3 x 30 Tubes Collectors) to a Glazed Flat Plate solar collectors (having a Y intercept of 0.792, slope of -7.517 W/m².⁰C and same Gross Area) and after putting the monthly Generated KWh and the Building Monthly Heating Demand into a graph, we get the following result:
+Running Polysun Solar simulation and comparing our HydroSol VT58 Vacuum Tubes Solar Collectors (2 x 30 Tubes Collectors) to a Glazed Flat Plate solar collectors (having a Y intercept of 0.792, slope of -7.517 W/m².⁰C and same Gross Area) and after putting the monthly Generated KWh and the Building Monthly Heating Demand into a graph, we get the following result: